 Furthermore, the mutation frequency differed by chromosome (Fig. 1 C).
 Chromosome X appeared to have a higher mutation frequency, while chromosome IV had a lower frequency than others.
 These results indicated that the EMS-induced variations are not uniformly distributed on the genome probably due to the difference of local features of chromosome regions.
-Therefore, the mutation probability is predictable with a mathematical model once the regulatory factors are identified.
+Therefore, the mutation probability must be predictable with a mathematical model once the regulatory factors are identified.